tzuntar/Line-Editor/README.md

 ## Known bugs

- - There are currently some artificial line size limitations
+ - There are currently some artificial line number size limitations

 ## Screenshot